What Are Some Well-Known Orthodontist Schools?

 Orthodontists are dental specialists who focus on teeth and jaw alignment.
 In order to successfully become a practicing orthodontist, you'll need comprehensive dental training at both the undergraduate and graduate level as well as further potential training specific to the field of orthodontics.
 When looking for a top school in the field, you should also consider the level of faculty experience and research accomplishments of the school to help determine that the school is truly at the forefront of the orthodontic profession.
 Top schools will be accredited by the American Dental Association's Commission on Dental Accreditation, because an accredited dental degree is mandatory to gain state licensure as a dentist, as well as licensure in a specialty area, such as orthodontics.
 These schools will also typically offer dental services to the public.

-What Are Three of the Best Orthodontist Schools?
+What Are Three of the Top Orthodontist Schools?

 - Doctor of Dental Medicine

 The first dental college in the world, the University of Maryland School of Dentistry was founded in 1840.
-Staunchly devoted to research since its inception, the school currently ranks fourth nationally among dental schools in funding from the National Institutes of Health, and the university overall ranks No. 37 in 'Best Medical Schools: Research' at the graduate level by the U.S. News & World Report for 2012.
+Staunchly devoted to research since its inception, the school was rank 15th nationally among dental schools in funding from the National Institutes of Health in 2014, and the university overall ranks No. 37 in 'Best Medical Schools: Research' at the graduate level by the U.S. News & World Report for 2016.
 Through the school's Orthodontics Department, you can also complete postgraduate orthodontics training.
 Program titles include: